rachayita/OpsNotes/rust/rust.md

 - runtime uses small amount of expensive threads to handle large amount of cheap tasks
 - results in larger binary blobs due to the state machines generated from async functions
   - since each executable bundles an async runtime
-- traits doesnt have asynchronous methods
+- traits doesnot have asynchronous methods
 - only free functions and functions inherent to a specific type can be asynchronous
 - `async-std::task::block_on()`:
   - synchronous fn that produces final value of asynchronous fn